 Abarim Publications' online Biblical Greek Dictionary

-The verb χριω (chrio) means to smear or anoint.
-The Septuagint (the ancient Greek translation of the Old Testament) uses this verb to describe any kind of smearing, pouring or anointing, ranging from regular armory maintenance (2 Samuel 1:21, Isaiah 21:5) to basic medical routines (Isaiah 1:6).
+The Septuagint (the ancient Greek translation of the Old Testament) used our verb χριω (chrio) to describe any kind of smearing, pouring or anointing, ranging from regular armory maintenance (2 Samuel 1:21, Isaiah 21:5) to basic medical routines (Isaiah 1:6).

 In Israel, the ritualistic act of anointing was performed to inaugurate people into certain specific offices, and only offices that had no earthly superior and were subject only to God.
 Thus only a High Priest (Leviticus 4:3) and a prophet and a king would be anointed into office (1 Kings 19:16).
 Regular priests and certain venerable objects would be consecrated by receiving a mere sprinkling of the oil (Exodus 30:26, Leviticus 8:30).

 - The noun χρισμα (chrisma), meaning an anointing or the anointed.
 In the Septuagint, this noun is used to indicate the anointing oil (Exodus 29:7) and the Anointed One (Daniel 9:26).
 Our word occurs only twice in the New Testament and indicates the state of being anointed in the Holy Spirit (1 John 2:20 and 2:27).
 It needs to be stressed, however, that whoever pertains to the anointing may be dubbed a Christian, but someone who partakes in the anointing is a Christ — see next.

 - The noun χριστος (christos), denoting anyone anointed with the holy oil (high priests, prophets and kings; see the link below for our article on the pseudo-name Christ).
 This noun occurs 565 times in the New Testament, see full concordance and in Hebrew this noun is the familiar word משיח (mashiah).
 From this Greek noun in turn derive: